shree998/Campus-Expert/13-atom/resources/atom-content.md

 **Panel** - A piece of the Atom UI that is outside the editor space.

 **Pane** - A visual component of the editor.
-Each pane can hold multiple pane items.
+Each panel can hold multiple pane items.
 An Atom window has at least one pane.

 **Package** = Plugin